The Man Who Broke the Bank at Monte Carlo (song)

 "The Man Who Broke the Bank at Monte Carlo" (originally titled "The Man that Broke the Bank at Monte Carlo") is a popular British music hall song published in 1891 by Fred Gilbert, a theatrical agent who had begun to write comic songs as a sideline some twenty years previously.
 The song was popularised by music hall singer and comedian Charles Coborn.

 The song became a staple of Coborn's act, performed on tour in different languages throughout the world.
 Coborn confirmed that Gilbert's inspiration was the English gambler and confidence trickster Charles Wells.
 Wells was reported to have won one-and-a-half million francs at the Monte Carlo casino, using the profits from previous fraud.
 However, others suggested as the model include the Yorkshire textile worker Joseph Jagger (see Men who broke the bank at Monte Carlo) and Kenneth MacKenzie Clark, father of the art historian Kenneth Clark.
 According to the Financial Times, "the public saw him (Wells) as a Robin Hood figure; hence the serenading".

 Coborn wrote in his 1928 autobiography that to the best of his recollection he first sang the song in 'the latter part of 1891.'
 An advertisement in a London newspaper suggests, however, that he first performed it in public in mid-February 1892.
-The song remained popular from the 1890s until the late 1940s, and is still referenced in popular culture, which includes a scene in the 1962 film Lawrence of Arabia when Lawrence (Peter O'Toole) sings the tune while riding across the desert.
+The song remained popular from the 1890s until the late 1940s, and is still referenced in popular culture, which includes 1942 The Magnificent Ambersons (film) as well a scene in the 1962 film Lawrence of Arabia when Lawrence (Peter O'Toole) sings the tune while riding across the desert.
 Coborn, then aged 82, performed the song in both English and French in the 1934 British film Say It with Flowers.